supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-06.md

 After completing this lab, you will be able to complete the following tasks:

-- Set up the Azure OpenAI Benchmarking Tool.
+- Task 01: Set up the Azure OpenAI Benchmarking Tool.
-- Execute load tests on an Azure OpenAI deployment.
+- Task 02: Execute load tests on an Azure OpenAI deployment.
-- Analyze and interpret the results of the load tests.
+- Task 03: Analyze and interpret the results of the load tests.

 ## Task 01: Azure OpenAI Benchmarking Tool